NelsonPython/Enviro/saveData.md

 <h1>Saving Enviro data</h1>

-You can post data to any popular data marketplace by sending it in csv or json format.

-<h3>CSV</h3>

-csvEnviro.py will save sensor data in a csv file called enviro.csv in the following format.
-You could add latitude, longitude, and device name
+You can post data to any popular data marketplace by sending it in csv or json format.  csvEnviro.py will save sensor data in a csv file called enviro.csv in the following format.
+You could add latitude, longitude, and device name.
+It will also print sensor data in json format

 ```
 Light - enviro["lux"]